 The lives of our Black students, alumni, staff, faculty and all Black lives matter.

 We are committed to do more for our students and alumni of color, particularly our members of the Black/African American/African diaspora.
-The action steps below are not a checklist, rather, they are part of a live, ongoing initiative that will require a regular analysis of progress as well as nominal funding for specific programming.
+The action steps below are not a checklist, rather, they are part of a live, ongoing initiative that demand regular analysis of progress as well as nominal funding for specific programming.

 We will strengthen our commitment to marginalized students, especially Black students, through:

 - Staff training & development with regards to confronting racism in all its forms, including allyship development.

 - Ensuring that our career peer program (when active) and graduate training program reflect the diversity of our campus.